 This character is so dynamic that an entire list of clichés could be written solely about him.
 Basically, his job is to totally demoralize the entire team which will of course cause them to start winning.
 His methods include:

 TORTUROUS WORKOUT REGIME: “Ok boys, for the next three months we’ll be running marathons in the Gobi Desert.
-During that time there will be no eating, sleeping, drinking, or Netflix.”
+During that time there will be no eating, sleeping, or drinking.”

 INSULTS: “Faster, you mucus lined bucket of camel spit!”
 “You brainless wart of a bucktoothed donkey!”
 “I said move, you hideous glob of untalented lizard carcass!”
 (Don’t worry, by the end of the movie these are endearing for some reason.)